KRITI1997/Reddit_sentiment_analysis/README.md

 # Challenges Faced:

-I was not able to make the OpenAI API requests as I was running into the 'Quota limit exceeded' error event though my requests and usage was zero.
+I was not able to make the OpenAI API requests as I was running into the 'Quota limit exceeded' error even though my requests and usage was zero.

 # Acknowledgments: